-DataScience@UB designs and prototype a machine that includes an intelligent vision system based on semantic segmentation through convolutional neural networks to automate the classification of leather.
+DataScience@UB designs and prototype a machine that includes an intelligent vision system based on semantic segmentation through convolutional neural networks to automate the classification of skins and leather.

 Diagnosis aid system based on computer vision

 Intestinal motility disorders (contractions), which are usually characterised by rhythmic changes and uncoordinated movements of the intestinal tract, affect up to 30% of the population and can have major implications for their quality of life.